 Process events from the FM

 Parse them, translate from FM namespace to Redfish namespace, map them to Redfish events, assess their impact

+If an event clearly denotes a change to the Provider’s internal fabric representation and/or resource description (for example, a hot-add of a new resource), the Provider shall make such changes as appropriate.

+If an event clearly denotes a change to the Redfish fabric representation and/or resource description maintained by the OFMF, the Provider shall send the appropriate event to the OFMF.

-Forward the created Redfish events to OFMF
+Forward the created Redfish events to OFMF as appropriate

 The Provider Is-not / Does-not